cbh123/ai-studio/walkthrough.md

 ```
 If you don't have an API token, you can create a Replicate account [here](https://replicate.com/accounts/billing).

+Optionally, change the `PROJECT_NAME` on line 7 in `main.py` to a project name of your choice.
+This tells ai studio where to save your output.

-Now, you can run the script with this command:
+Now, you can run the script with this command, and the prompts will save to the ai-studio/videos/<project-name> directory:

 `python main.py "prompt for your content" <number-of-outputs> --type <video/music> --style <a-style-that-you-want-appended-to-all-videos> &`